tipichris/YAPCache/README.md

 * YAPCache includes an experimental option to send the redirect to the client first and delay the slower work of updated the database until afterwards

-* A few minor bugs have been fixed: ianbarber/Yourls-APC-Cache#7, ianbarber/Yourls-APC-Cache#9
+* A few minor bugs have been fixed

 ### Which one should you use?